Trump's new allies shouldn't get too comfortable

 The way Trump makes connections

-In retrospect it's surprising that everyone was surprised.
+In retrospect, it's surprising that everyone was surprised.

 After all, it's long been clear that Trump is estranged from GOP establishment leaders like House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell, impatient at their failure to advance his agenda.